brain-labs/brain/README.md

 Example of the instructions above:
 - ___if-else___: ```? +++ : --- ;``` _// if (*ptr) { *ptr += 3; } else { *ptr -= 3; }_
 - __for__: ```++++ { commands }``` _// makes four iterations 4 through 0 (excluded)_

-### Technical Information
-Brain is __not yet__ a Turing Complete language, once I'm limiting its ```memory``` to ```100 * 32 bytes``` (only for testing purposes).

-### Current Status
-Brain is running just like __Brainfuck__ so far, so feel free to use its tag [version 0.5](https://github.com/luizperes/brain/blob/v0.5/README.md)

-### How
-Brain is based on previous work [https://github.com/luizperes/BrainfuckInterpreter](https://github.com/luizperes/BrainfuckInterpreter) and [https://github.com/Lisapple/BF-Compiler-Tutorial-with-LLVM](https://github.com/Lisapple/BF-Compiler-Tutorial-with-LLVM), now trying to make something more serious: __Turing Complete__, faster, more features/commands and different types.

-### Information
-__Brain__ wants to improve the performance of the Brainfuck programming language and extend it as well, as Brainfuck itself has a lack of data types and does not perform great control over variables when you need more than 8 bytes, when you want to make libraries and/or functions, when you want to use different models other than integers and so on.

-The main idea of Brain is saving some operations in machine language, creating an instruction optmizer due to the excess of instructions that Brainfuck would generate.
-Brain aims to implement it by using current technology __(LLVM)__.

-In spite of implementing new commands and features, __Brain__ tries to be **completely compatible** with Brainfuck.

 ### Help
 Feel free to send your pull requests. :)